-It is estimated that, this year, ecommerce sales will reach 19.5 percent of retail sales worldwide.
+It is estimated that this year, e-commerce sales will reach 19.5 percent of retail sales worldwide.
 No wonder that interest in online sales continues to grow, and ever more entrepreneurs are trying their hands here.
-However, before you deal with marketing, branding, analysis and using omnichannel capabilities, you have to make a key decision at the very start - commission the design and implementation of your own platform or buy a ready-made solution.
-If you choose option number two, it’s worth knowing what opportunities and limitations you have to face when using the most popular ecommerce platforms.
-Our developers know them inside out, so the knowledge from this article will definitely help you make the right decision that will allow you to consciously guide your ecommerce business in the coming months or years.
-But not to be too easy, at the end you will also find the advantages of self-created online stores and a few non-obvious case studies straight from bPol.
+However, before you deal with marketing, branding, analysis, and using omnichannel capabilities, you have to make a key decision at the very start - commission the design and implementation of your own platform or buy a ready-made solution.
+If you choose option number two, it’s worth knowing what opportunities and limitations you have to face when using the most popular e-commerce platforms.
+Our developers know them inside out, so the knowledge from this article will definitely help you make the right decision that will allow you to consciously guide your e-commerce business in the coming months or years.
+But not to be too easy, in the end, you will also find the advantages of self-created online stores and a few non-obvious case studies straight from bPol.
 Enjoy reading!

 Here are some of the platforms that are most popular with users.
-Our clients did not always have a full picture of their functionality when they made their choices during their ecommerce debut, so we often receive orders for modifications or the introduction of new options that are the result of the first months or years of operation in the ecommerce business.
-We hope that after reading this article, making the right decision will be easier for you and will allow you to choose the most optimal solution at the first attempt.
+Our clients did not always have a full picture of their functionality when they made their choices during their e-commerce debut, so we often receive orders for modifications or the introduction of new options that are the result of the first months or years of operation in the e-commerce business.
+We hope that after reading this article, making the right decision will be easier for you and will allow you to choose the most optimal solution on the first attempt.

 It sounds good, but such solutions have many limitations.
 The first is that you don't actually own the store, you just rent it.
 In practice, this means one thing: the store will stop working when you stop paying the subscription.
 It should also be remembered that by choosing ready-made SaaS software you do not have access to the entire store code.
 In practice, you are dependent on the default solutions offered by the platform.
 If you want to make changes, extend the possibilities of the online store beyond your subscription or use better add-ons - you always have to take into account the increase in the subscription price.